-The Fly Geyser is located on the private Fly Ranch in Hualapai Flat, about 0.3 miles (0.48 km) from State Route 34.
-The ranch is privately owned.
-There is a high fence and a locked gate topped with spikes to exclude trespassers.
-The only access is a dirt road, but the Fly Geyser is large enough to be seen from the road.
+The geyser sits on the private Fly Ranch in Hualapai Flat, about 0.3 mi (0.48 km) from State Route 34.
+The ranch remains privately owned, and a high fence and a locked gate topped with spikes exclude trespassers.
+The only access consists of a dirt road, but the Fly Geyser remains viewable from the road.

 Fly Geyser Origins